florian-berger/AuthyDecryptor/README.md

 Even the export of the encrypted ones requires some complex setup (as described [here by AlexTech01](https://github.com/AlexTech01/Authy-iOS-MiTM/)).
 If you have access to your encrypted secrets, you can use this project to decrypt them and re-create it with some alternative solutions.

+> [!WARNING]
+> Storing unencrypted secrets on the hard disk can compromise its security.
+If you save the decrypted file, make sure that your system is protected accordingly and that the file is not transmitted to third parties.

 ## Contribution
 To contribute to the development of this project, take a look at the [Contribution guidelines for this project](CONTRIBUTION.md).